graphcore-research/unit-scaling/docs/posts/almost_scaled_dot_product_attention.md

 ```
 <p/>

 This is most unfortunate.
 It seems that under-scaled tensors coming out of the attention block are important and helpful for transformer training dynamics.
 It isn't just tiny Shakespare models—we've also seen this effect when training BERT.

-Note that it shouldn't be a question of model expressivity, as the scale factor can be "moved" into the output projection for each head; both standard attention and fully scaled attention can behave identically during inference.
-We don't yet have an explanation for this behaviour, but find it intriguing that such a (presumed) accident of under-scaling turns out to be helpful for training dynamics!
+We don't yet have an explanation for this difference, but find it intriguing that such a (presumed) accident of under-scaling turns out to be helpful for training dynamics!

 Unit scaling has a solution for this, allowing unit-scaled tensors while retaining the original training dynamics.
 The bad training behaviour must come from scale-dependent operations, in particular when attention's residual output is added to the skip connection.
 So, we found that we can reproduce the same dynamics as the original model by applying a relative weight to the residual vs skip connections.